andersnord/andersnord.github.io/_posts/2016-09-01-Acer Predator Intro Experience.markdown

 # The experience #
 <figure>
   <img src="{{ site.baseurl }}/assets/portfolio/tobii/predator/InfiniteScreen.gif"/>
-  <figcaption> Rotate camera by looking. </figcaption>
+  <figcaption> Rotate camera by looking.
+The circle represents where the users is looking.</figcaption>
 </figure>

 <figure>
   <img src="{{ site.baseurl }}/assets/portfolio/tobii/predator/NaturalTargeting.gif"/>
-  <figcaption> Aim at the aliens by looking at them.
-Press space to shoot. </figcaption>
+  <figcaption> Aim at the aliens by looking at them and press space to shoot.
+The circle represents where the users is looking.</figcaption>
 </figure>

 [//]: # Links to youtubers unboxing #